opf/openproject/docs/installation/packaged/2-configuration.md

     sudo openproject logs --tail

+Note:

-On distributions that are based on systemd, you can also find the all logs via `journalctl`.
+* On distributions that are based on systemd, all the logs are sent to journald, so you can also display them via `journalctl` as well.

-On older distributions that use either sysvinit or upstart, you will find all the logs in `/var/log/openproject/`.
+* On older distributions that use either sysvinit or upstart, all the logs are stored in `/var/log/openproject/`.

 #### Reconfigure the application